 “Having those opportunities for people to connect to the people who benefit from their work may just remind them that there is purpose in that work,” Colbert said, “and it may help prevent the burnout that can come from a job that you’ve done for a long time.”

 To reduce burnout, Colbert suggests employees talk with their supervisor about ways to tweak their job responsibilities to more closely align with their interests, skills or career goals.
-This idea, called job crafting, could include looking for a new project, joining a new committee or connecting with people outside of one’s department.
+This idea, called job crafting, is all about taking on new challenges at work.

 “If we have the opportunity to shape our own path, to do work that allows us to grow and that makes a difference, we’re much less likely to burn out,” Colbert said.
 “We’re more likely to be engaged and have those positive well-being outcomes from work.”